Stay informed Subscribe to our Blog

 Azure File Server

 You can integrate your on-premises file servers with Azure file shares using Azure File Sync.
 This service enables customers to combine the flexibility of traditional file servers while leveraging the Azure file share to keep an offshore copy of the same data.
 Customers can continue to use on-premises file services using familiar processes, while having the capability of keeping data in multiple locations in sync.
 The service can be easily enabled using a non-disruptive agent.
 In the event of a file server failure, the data can be synchronized to a different server directly from the Azure file share thereby enabling DR capabilities for your critical file shares.
 Cloud Volumes ONTAP has automated failover and failback DR processes enabled through SnapMirror.

 Azure NAS services can be implemented using multiple approaches to depending on whether the use case focuses on cloud only or hybrid-cloud scenarios.
 Cloud Volumes ONTAP integrates well into both the scenarios, by offering unique value propositions over native Azure cloud storage capabilities.
 It offers a single management pane for deploying and configuring your storage on-premises as well as in the cloud.
 In addition to improved storage economy, the service also ensures data availability through dual mode high availability deployment architectures.

 Keep reading about file share topics.
-You’ll find more on Azure cloud file sharing including profiles of Azure Files, the new AWS solution for SMB protocol access with Amazon FSx, and much more about Cloud Volumes ONTAP, from file service customer case studies to guides on setting up NFS Kubernetes persistent volumes and hardening security settings.
+You’ll find more on Azure cloud file sharing including profiles of Azure Files, Azure SMB protocol use, the new AWS solution for SMB protocol access with Amazon FSx, and much more about Cloud Volumes ONTAP, from file service customer case studies to guides on setting up NFS Kubernetes persistent volumes and hardening security settings.

 To understand how Cloud Volumes ONTAP can help meet you Cloud based NAS requirements, sign up for the 30-day trial today.